-The U.S. Department of Agriculture also provides an interactive tool at My Plate.
-It enables people to enter information about themselves (their age, sex, activity level, and foods usually eaten) so that they can evaluate their diet and get recommendations about healthful foods and portion sizes that can help them reach and maintain a healthy weight.
-The amount of food needed each day from each food group varies depending on the person's energy needs.
+The U.S. Department of Agriculture also provides an interactive tool called Supertracker at My Plate .
+This tool enables people to enter information about themselves (their age, sex, activity level, and foods usually eaten) so that they can evaluate their diet and get recommendations about healthful foods and portion sizes that can help them reach and maintain a healthy weight.
+The amount of food needed each day from each food group varies depending on the person’s energy needs.